 This Mexican food place is definitely off-the-beaten-path and although it doesn’t have the best reviews, it’s one of the best “interpretations” of Mexican food that we’ve found in Bali.

-It doesn’t taste like traditional Mexican food, but every time we’ve gone (we used to go once a week in 2017 and then went again on this last trip in 2019) the food quality was really good.
+It doesn’t taste like traditional Mexican food, but every time we’ve gone (we used to go once a week in 2017 and then went again on this last trip in 2019) the food quality and ingredients were really good.

 The shrimp quesadilla, nachos, and steak burrito are the best items on the menu.
 Each item costs about $5-$6.